fertrig/trigoso.xyz/content/food/prep.md

 Then add the rest of the ingredients to the blender cup.

 Blend, start at 1 and speed up to 10 (max).
 Blend until smooth.
 Taste.
 It should be salty.

+### Red Sauce Babish

+- Olive oil
+- onion, 1/2, chopped
+- Garlic, 4, chopped

+Sauté, salt, taste

+- Tomato paste, 1 can or 6oz

+Sautee, salt, taste

+- 3/4 tsp oregano
+Toast a bit

+- add tomatoes, 6, peeled
+- Water, 2 tbsp if needed (use stock if available)

+Check salt

+Bring to boils then 45 minutes simmer

+Basil and butter at the end.
+2 tbsp each.